NCAA apologizes to women’s teams for weight room inequities

 ”I apologize to the women’s student-athletes, coaches and committee for dropping the ball on the weight room issue in San Antonio, we’ll get it fixed as soon as possible,” Gavitt said.

-During the call, other differences were raised: There are 68 teams in the men’s filed, 64 in the women; and the NCAA pays for the men’s National Invitational Tournament, but not the women’s NIT.
+During the call, other differences were raised: There are 68 teams in the men’s field, 64 in the women; and the NCAA pays for the men’s National Invitation Tournament, but not the women’s NIT.

 ”We fell short this year in what we have been doing to prepare in the last 60 days for 64 teams to be in San Antonio.
 We acknowledge that,” said NCAA Senior Vice President of women’s basketball Lynn Holzman, who is a former college basketball player. ”Last night we did have a call with our coaches and team administrators in a way to solicit feedback and their experience thus far.